Pirates named best team in South Africa by Kaizer Chiefs legend

 “They executed their game plan well.
 Now we have to move on from this result and concentrate on the next fixture,” Zwane said.

-Orlando Pirates will be back in action this weekend against Zwane’s former club, Kaizer Chiefs.
-‘Mangethe’ remains the last Amakhosi coach to register a league victory over the Buccaneers, having completed a league double in the 2022/23 Betway Premiership campaign.
+The Soweto giants will be back in action this weekend against Zwane’s former club, Kaizer Chiefs.
+‘Mangethe’ as he's being fondly called, remains the last Amakhosi coach to register a league victory over their city rivals, having completed a league double in the 2022/23 Betway Premiership campaign.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!